DannyYin/AW_iNote/Web_Design/Website_Performance_Optimization.md

 ![CRP Process](http://dl.dropbox.com/u/1725146/Screen%20Shot%202015-04-19%20at%209.56.54%20AM.png)

-Before the brower can render the page, it needs to construct the **DOM** and **CSSOM** tree.
+Before the browser can render the page, it needs to construct the **DOM** and **CSSOM** tree.
 Therefore, fast delivery of HTML and CSS is important.
-The goal is to prioritize and display the content that relates to the primary action the user wnats to take on a page.
+The goal is to prioritize and display the content that relates to the primary action the user wants to take on a page.

 Optimizing for performance is all about understanding what happens in intermediate steps between receiving the *HTML*, *CSS* and *JavaScript* bytes and the required processing to turn them into redered pixels.